 We have daily opportunities when you are welcome to tell us of your child’s progress and gives opportunities for two way communication between us.

-Newsletters are sent home on a termly basis and notices displayed to keep you up to date with what is happening at playgroup and a list of daily activities is displayed enabling you to further support your child’s learning.
+Newsletters are sent home on a termly basis and notices displayed to keep you up to date with what is happening at nursery and a list of daily activities is displayed in each room enabling you to further support your child’s learning at home.

-Parents have been taking part in our setting through helping and volunteering on a weekly basis.
-Helping during activities and meal times.
+Parents have been taking part in our setting through helping and volunteering on a weekly basis. and attending our event morning such as valentines craft morning.

 Joining the Setting

 Before children attend Early Bairds we encourage parent/carers to attend visits with their child, this may not always be possible however this helps and supports your child settle in to nursery making it a smooth transition.
 During these inductions the children can familiarise themselves with the setting and begin to form an attachment with practitioners we encourage children to choose their keyperson.